rritec/Microsoft-Fabric/M02_00_LakeHouse/01_Delta_table_ACID_operations.md

 2. **Performance Optimization**: Learn about **Z-Ordering** and **Partitioning** to optimize Delta table performance.

 Happy learning and experimenting with Delta Lake in Microsoft Fabric!

+## Questions:

+Q1.
+In Microsoft Fabric notebooks, which utility is the equivalent of Databricks dbutils for file system operations?

+A. sparkutils
+B. msutils
+C. notebookutils
+D. fabricutils

+✅ Correct Answer: C. notebookutils
+📌 Example: notebookutils.fs.ls("Files/")

+Q2.
+When using notebookutils.fs.ls("Files/"), how can you typically differentiate between a folder and a file in the returned FileInfo list?

+A. Files have size > 0, folders usually have size = 0
+B. Folders always end with / in the name
+C. Files have extensions, folders never do
+D. Use isDir property on FileInfo

+✅ Correct Answer: A. Files have size > 0, folders usually have size = 0
+📌 Fabric FileInfo does not expose an isDir flag like DBFS.

+Q3.
+In a Delta Lake _delta_log entry, what does the value 1769476250879 in commitInfo.timestamp represent?

+A. Row count written to the table
+B. File size in bytes
+C. Unix epoch time in milliseconds
+D. Spark job execution ID